facebookresearch/generic-neuromotor-interface/README.md

 ## Dataset details

 sEMG is sampled at 2 kHz and is expressed in volts.
+No software filtering is applied.
 Timestamps are expressed in seconds and begin at $0$.
 A `stages` dataframe is included in each dataset that encodes the time of each stage of the experiment (see `loading_emg_data.ipynb` for more details).
 Specifics for each task are as follows.

 ### Discrete gestures